cjns/Kartilo/README.md

 We are looking to make a single page web application that will utilise html elements as modals/windows that will direct the user through the flow of the game.

 It will consist of four parts:
-1. Start.
+1. A start modal.
-2. Rules.
+2. A rules modal.
-3. The Quiz.
+3. A quiz modal.
-4. The End/Final Score.
+4. An end/final score modal.

-### Start
+### Start Modal
 #### Opportunity/Problem addressed:
 6. As a user with dyslexia I want font and colour options that are easy to read.
 8. As a visually impaired user I want the app to be compatible with screen readers.